dwhiffing/fury/content/aar/nf/nf1_bs79/body.md

 when it was over.
 Mehamn, Batsfjord, Vadso, Vardo, and Kirkenes were in enemy hands, but the rest of Norway belongs to NATO.
-In 24 hours, the offensive in Norway was completely halted by the valiant Norwegian forces under my command!
+In 24 hours, the offensive in Norway was completely halted by the valiant Norwegian forces under my command\!

 The War Cross with Swords goes out to the commander of the Cavalry Troop in charge of defending Banak.
 I’m sure a few Royal Norwegian Orders of St. Olav and Merit will be handed out as well.
-For the Russians: they can expect some executions carried out!
+For the Russians: they can expect some executions carried out\!

-What a great scenario!
-Final Score was 552!
+What a great scenario\!
+Final Score was 552\!
 I don’t understand why the designer didn’t have the Flankers and Fulcrums really go aggressive in the beginning against all AC. \#2, the Russian ground forces spent way too much time idling before they attacked their objectives, while the